What is a brick session?

 - Prepare your gear

 Place all your gear for the transition in order.

 - Do your bike session

-- Last five minutes of your bike, start planning your transition.
+During the last 5 minutes of your bike session, start planning for your transition.

 What is the purpose of a brick session?

 As with everything in training.
 You need to have a purpose with it, otherwise, what is the point of doing it?

 There are many benefits to doing your brick-sessions.
 The purposes can vary, for example here are a couple of things that you can focus on during the brick:

 - Getting comfortable in the transition from bike to run.